- Graffiti is vandalism and is illegal – it is a crime.

 - Keep your property secure so vandals cannot easily access your walls or rooftops.
 Creepers, bushy foliage, grilles or lattice along walls can screen your surfaces and limit the amount of solid surface for graffiti vandals.

 - Council is responsible for removing graffiti from community assets and infrastructure owned and/or managed by Council.
 This can include roads, footpaths, street signs, rubbish bins, parks and gardens and council buildings such as libraries and community halls.

 - Council has a prioritised rating for removal of graffiti.
 Highest priority is the removal of obscene, offensive, racist or defamatory graffiti and vandalism on prominent sites or sites of significance (target - removal within 24 hours).
 Extensive tagging in highly visible areas has a target removal of 10 working days.
-In low profile or low visibility areas, council will program removal over a longer period to prioritise resources toward removal of offensive material and high profile sites.

 On private property:

 - Private property owners or occupiers are responsible for removing graffiti on their premises.

 - Under the Queensland Government's Summary Offences (Graffiti Removal Powers) Act 2008, Council can remove publicly visible graffiti from private property (where the graffiti can be removed without gaining entry to the property).

 - Council can also leave a graffiti removal notice for the owner/occupier, or seek the owner/occupier's consent to access the property in order to remove the publicly-visible graffiti.